-Exploring the absolutely stunning scenery of the Alleppey backwaters in a houseboat made of reeds is without a doubt one of the things to do when you visit Kerala.
-Before arriving in the country it was actually one of only two true ‘tourist experiences’ I’d heard of, the other being the Munnar tea plantations.
-And when you bear in mind that I have more Keralan friends than I have fingers and toes, all of whom were throwing different suggestions at me but every single one of them said something along the lines of ‘You can’t miss Alleppey’, you can’t really blame me for not wanting to miss the experience.
+Exploring the absolutely stunning scenery of the Alleppey backwaters in a houseboat made of reeds is without a doubt one of the best things to do in Kerala.
+Before arriving in the country it was actually one of only two true tourist experiences I’d heard of, the other being the Munnar tea plantations.
+And when you bear in mind that I have more Keralan friends than I have fingers and toes, and prior to my trip every single one of them said something along the lines of ‘You can’t miss Alleppey’, you can’t really blame me for ya know, not wanting to miss it.

-The only thing that was causing me any doubt about it was the cost.
+The only thing that was causing me any ounce of hesitation was the cost.

 Because while just going to Alleppey and looking at the backwaters and maybe taking a gentle little stroll along the side of the water is a splendid idea, the whole point of Alleppey is the houseboats.